yggdrasil-network/yggdrasil-network.github.io/privacy.md

 ### Node Information

 Yggdrasil supports node information configuration through the `NodeInfo` configuration section.
-On iOS, this is shown under "Node Info" in the Settings page.
-Any information entered into this section is published to the network and may be stored by network crawlers.
-You should not publish any sensitive information in your `NodeInfo`.

 By default, the `NodeInfo` may also contain information about the version of Yggdrasil being run, on which operating system and architecture.
 You can choose not to publish this information using the `NodeInfoPrivacy` option in your configuration.
 Any other `NodeInfo` is entirely optional.
 You are not obliged to share any information.

+On iOS, this is shown under "Node Info" in the Settings page.
+Any information entered into this section is published to the network and may be stored by network crawlers or by any other network user.
+You should therefore not publish any sensitive information in your `NodeInfo`.

 ### Peerings